Kingxukai/linux/Documentation/arch/x86/boot.rst

 	0xe000-0xffff	Kernel command line
 	=============	===================

-    When loading at 0x90000 OR the protocol version is 2.01 or earlier:
+    When loading at 0x90000 OR the woke protocol version is 2.01 or earlier:

 	=============	===================
 	0x0000-0x7fff	Real mode kernel